-- Police & Community Relations Council: This advisory group is composed of faculty, staff, and students who meet periodically throughout the year with most meetings occurring during the fall and spring semesters.
-Representatives can present matters related to safety, security, and policing that may be of concern to the community.
-In turn, university police representatives can explain what the agency is doing to assure safety on campus.
-Council members are expected to take this information back to their departments and residence halls and, when necessary, communicate with the President's Advisory Council. - Community Meetings: Agency liaisons will meet with formal community organizations to exchange information and ideas related to policing, security, and other related community concerns. - o Presentations: Various groups are addressed with crime prevention information adapted to fit the audience.
+- Police Community Outreach: The outreach unit will meet with faculty, staff, and students throughout the year with most meetings occurring during the fall and spring semesters.
+The outreach unit will collaborate with university representatives and present matters related to safety, security, and policing that may be of concern to the community.
+In turn, university police representatives can explain what the agency is doing to assure safety on campus. - Community Meetings: Agency liaisons will meet with formal community organizations to exchange information and ideas related to policing, security, and other related community concerns. - Presentations: Various groups are addressed with crime prevention information adapted to fit the audience.
 These programs include, but are not limited to: - TU Resource Fair: Crime prevention information and safety tips to new incoming students and their parents.
 This program occurs twice a year during the fall and spring semesters. - Student Orientation: Crime prevention information, safety information, and information on American policing philosophies and operations is presented to new international students.
 This program is offered multiple times, based upon need, at the beginning of the fall and spring semesters. - TU4U: Crime prevention and safety tip information is presented to prospective students and their parents.
 This program is offered at least twice a year during the fall and spring semesters. - Open House: Crime prevention and safety tip information is presented to student, staff, and faculty attendees of the university's open house programs.
 This program is offered at least four times a year during the fall and spring semesters. - Resident Assistant Training: Resident Assistants for Housing and Residence Life (HRL) are trained in certain aspects of drug identification and recognition.
 This program is offered once annually prior to the start of the fall semester. - Athletic Teams: Information is provided in conjunction with the Athletic Department to athletes about alcohol and drug abuse, sexual assault, and gambling.
 This program is conducted at the request of the athletics department. - Daycare Center: Safety presentations and literature are provided to the staff and children at the university's on-campus daycare center.
 This program is offered at the request of the Daycare Center Director and occurs at least once annually. - Peer Educator Training: Information is provided in conjunction with the Counseling Center to peer counselors about alcohol and drug abuse and sexual assault.
-This program is offered annually. - Mascot Basketball Game: The agency provides McGruff the Crime Dog at an annual mascot basketball game in order to distribute crime prevention literature to spectators and age appropriate literature, workbooks, and coloring books to young children in the audience.
-This program is offered at the request of the Athletics Department and occurs at least once annually.
+This program is offered annually. - Mascot Basketball Game: The agency provides McGruff the Crime Dog at an annual mascot basketball game in order to distribute crime prevention literature to spectators and age-appropriate literature, workbooks, and coloring books to young children in the audience.
+This program is offered at the request of the Athletics Department. - Education materials to promote the awareness of rape, acquaintance rape, and domestic violence, dating violence, sexual assault, and stalking.
+These materials are provided at all tabling events occurring throughout the year.

-- Education materials to promote the awareness of rape, acquaintance rape, and domestic violence, dating violence, sexual assault, and stalking.
-These materials are provided at all tabling events occurring throughout the year. - Sexual Assault Peer Education- The Sexual Assault Peer Education (SAPE) Program is a group of students committed to preventing sexual violence at Towson University and beyond.
+Sexual Assault Peer Education- The Sexual Assault Peer Education (SAPE) Program is a group of students committed to preventing sexual violence at Towson University and beyond.
 Our educational efforts cover consent and communication, bystander intervention, sex positivity, resources for survivors of sexual violence and their friends, and related topics.
 We promote a culture enthusiastic consent, empower active bystanders, healthy communication, and supported survivors by educating our peers and ourselves.
 Title IX training which includes sexual harassment and other sexual misconduct is also provided online for all students, faculty and staff via Safe Colleges online module.